linode/docs/docs/guides/development/python/python-testing-frameworks-for-use-with-jupyter-notebook/index.md

 published: 2021-08-03
 modified_by:
   name: Linode
-title: "Python Testing Frameworks for Use With Jupyter Notebook"
+title: "Python Testing Frameworks for Use with Jupyter Notebook"
-h1_title: "An Overview of Python Testing Frameworks for Use With Jupyter Notebook"
+h1_title: "An Overview of Python Testing Frameworks for Use with Jupyter Notebook"
 enable_h1: true
 contributor:
   name: John Mueller